Bachfischer/bachfischer.github.io/_posts/2021-02-24-twitter_bot_using_markov_chains.md

 ---

 A short announcements that I have now created my own alter ego in the form of a Twitter bot.
-It goes by the handle of **Bachfischer_bot**  and you can follow it on [Twitter](https://twitter.com/Bachfischer_bot/).
+It goes by the handle of **@Bachfischer_bot**  and you can follow it on [Twitter](https://twitter.com/Bachfischer_bot/).

 If you want to interact with the bot, you must include `#FamousQuotesFromRoding` in your tweet and it'll reply to you (Roding is a small village in Bavaria and also my hometown).